vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 -   **View →User Button Function →Output Area Value** - Writes areas under curve and between span selectors to a CSV text file selected by the user.
 If file already exists, the values are appended.

+-   **View→Derived Datasets→PlotA→&lt;various&gt;** - (Spectral tab
+    only) writes the values of the complex64 array displayed in PlotA (top plot) into either an ASCII or binary file using the numpy.tofile() method or into a Vespa VIFF file format.
+User is prompted for a filename.
+The entire vector in the plot is saved, not just the zoomed in portion (if zoom is applied).
+Note binary and ASCII functionality is provided as a convenience to users only and cannot be read back into Analysis.

+-   **View→Derived Datasets→PlotC→&lt;various&gt;** - (Spectral tab
+    only) writes the values of the complex64 array displayed in PlotC (bottom plot) into either an ASCII or binary file using the numpy.tofile() method or into a Vespa VIFF file format.
+User is prompted for a filename.
+The entire vector in the plot is saved, not just the zoomed in portion (if zoom is applied).
+Note binary and ASCII functionality is provided as a convenience to users only and cannot be read back into Analysis.

+-   **View→Derived Datasets→PlotC→Spectrum A+B-&gt;NewTab** (Spectral
+    tab only) regardless of what is in Plot C, this will perform a sum of plots A and B and insert this spectrum into a new Dataset tab.
+    User is prompted for a filename.
+The entire vector in the plot is saved, not just the zoomed in portion (if zoom is applied).
+This is useful for performing DIFF/SUM processing of edited SVS data if ON/OFF spectra are available in plots A and B.

+-   **View→Derived Datasets→PlotC→Spectrum A-B-&gt;NewTab -** (Spectral
+    tab only) as above, regardless of what is in Plot C, this will perform a difference of plots A and B and insert this spectrum into a new Dataset tab.

+-   **View→Derived Datasets→SVD Exports -** (Spectral tab only) saves
+    spectral/FID data from the Spectral – SVD Filter Parameters subtab into VIFF XML raw data format files.
+User is prompted for a filename.
+The entire vector in the plot is saved, not just the zoomed in portion (if zoom is applied).
+In all cases, the data saved is time domain data (for Analysis compatibility).
+An inverse FFT is applied to the spectrum, if needed before data is saved.

+-   **View→Derived Datasets→SVD Exports→Plot A/B/C Spectrum -** As
+    above, but user can select which data to save from the three plots displayed.
+In Plot B, if individual lines are displayed, they are summed prior to being saved.

 -   **View →Output→View→&lt;various&gt;** - writes the entire plot to
     file as either PNG, SVG, EPS or PDF format